 To download in pdf, click HERE.

 In 1935 inflation-adjusted terms, beef is 63% more expensive today, while pork and chicken, primarily raised in indoor factory farms with highly integrated supply chains, are 12% and 62% cheaper, respectively.
-At $70 billion/year (retail value), the beef industry has been a target of consumer groups whose concerns include air and water pollution, food safety, and the treatment of animals and workers.
-Furthermore, the beef industry has also been an economic target for a number of plant-based beef alternative products that have gained market traction with, for example, fast food chains.
+At $66 billion/year (retail value), the beef industry has been a target of consumer groups whose concerns include air and water pollution, food safety, and the treatment of animals and workers.
+Furthermore, the beef industry has also been an economic target for a number of plant-based beef alternative products, such as Beyond Meat, that have gained significant market traction.

-So how can the industry evolve to meet the demand for sustainability, both in its product offerings and its livestock operations?
+So how can a premium segment be carved out to meet the demand for sustainability, both in its product offerings and its livestock operations?

 Figure 1.
 The Beef Industry Conundrum – How to Get from “A” to “B”?

 Bion has developed and tested its patented technology and proprietary technology platform, which will enable generation of significantly greater revenue associated with comprehensive onsite waste management than has been previously possible.
-Bion’s business model aims to help operators manage costs over the entire supply chain, from insemination to final processing and crop production, while capturing multiple revenue streams that are both presently available, as well as evolving.
-The “Future State” represented in Figure 1 will be financed by selling environmental credits related to carbon and water, selling high-value organic fertilizer, and monetizing the value of premium food product branding.
+Bion’s business model is focused on managing costs over the entire supply chain, from feed crop production to insemination to final processing, while capturing multiple revenue streams, some that are available today, some that are evolving.
+The “Future State” represented in Figure 1 will be financed by monetizing the value of a premium USDA-certified sustainable and/or organic brand, selling high-value organic fertilizer products, and selling air and water quality trading credits related to carbon and nutrients.

-In today’s environment, Bion’s projected revenues from existing revenue sources can amortize the cost of technology adoption and related infrastructure in under five years.
-This amortization period can be cut in half as evolving revenues, including environmental credit markets, fully mature.
+In today’s environment, Bion’s projected revenues from currently available sources can amortize the cost of technology adoption and related infrastructure in under three years.
+This amortization period can be shortened as evolving revenues, including environmental credit markets, fully mature.

 Beyond ammonium bicarbonate, Bion’s platform produces renewable natural gas and the associated D3 RINS (and/or Low Carbon Fuel Standard credits in California), organic dry solids (soil supplement) and, eventually, verified nutrient credits.
-In Pennsylvania, where Bion has been leading an industry consortium to pass legislation, municipalities will be able to purchase verified nutrient reductions, such as those generated by the Bion platform, in lieu of more expensive traditional options for meeting their Chesapeake Bay nutrient mandates under the Clean Water Act.
+In Pennsylvania, Bion has been leading a stakeholder group to enact legislation that would allow the State, or its municipalities, to purchase verified nutrient reductions, such as those generated by the Bion platform, in lieu of more expensive traditional options for meeting their Chesapeake Bay nutrient mandates under the Clean Water Act.

 Figure 2.
 Bion’s Technology Enables the Revenue to Fund the Transition